vijayvanapalli96/vjvanapalli.github.io/_posts/2024-04-08-final_project_kaggle_competition.md

 ## Assured Outcomes to Compare to

-On the side to see how my reconstruction methods fair against fully built libraries like KF.LightGlueMatcher and papers like Hierarchical Localization, I used the sample datasets in hand to see how the reconstruction fairs here https://github.com/cvg/Hierarchical-Localization/
+ Here I try to see how my reconstruction methods fair against fully built libraries like KF.LightGlueMatcher and papers like Hierarchical Localization, I used the sample datasets in hand to see how the reconstruction fairs here https://github.com/cvg/Hierarchical-Localization/